Sign up for the free Shakespeare Newsletter

 ACT III SCENE III Florence.
-Before the DUKE's palace.
+The DUKE'S palace.

 Great in our hope, lay our best love and credence